dataprofessor/links/README.md

 > A Streamlit app that you can build for free to store all your personal links that is similar in functionality to that of [Linktr.ee](https://linktr.ee/).

-# Getting started
+# Setting up a Streamlit `links page`

 Getting your own Streamlit `links page` up and running is really easy, just follow the following steps:

-1. [Click here](https://github.com/dataprofessor/links/generate) to generate a copy of this repository.
+Step 1.
+[Click here](https://github.com/dataprofessor/links/generate) to generate a copy of this repository.
 Next, name your new repository to anything you'd like except for `your username`.github.io

-2. Customize the contents of the newly generated `links page` by editing the `streamlit_app.py` file:
+Step 2.
+Customize the contents of the newly generated `links page` by editing the `streamlit_app.py` file:

 ```python
 import streamlit as st